 APPOINTMENTS ARE BY REFERRAL ONLY

 Sarasota Memorial's Community Specialty Clinic (CSC) provides specialty medical care and referral services to Sarasota County residents who are uninsured or underinsured, who demonstrate a true financial need, and who are age 18 or older.
-Thanks to a $275,000 expansion, the clinic now can accommodate more patients than it ever has in its over 25 years of serving the local community.
+Thanks to a $275,000 expansion, the clinic now can accommodate more patients than it ever has in its 30 years of serving the local community.